eyereasoner/eye-js/README.md

 import { basicQuery } from 'eyereasoner';

 async function main() {
-  const {
-    // The result of the query (as an array of quads) result,
+  // The result of the query (as an array of quads) const result = await basicQuery(dataQuads, queryQuads);
-    // The proof of the results (as an array of quads) proof
-  } = await basicQuery(dataQuads, queryQuads);
 }

 main();